 Download Capability Statement

-Once sprayed on soil, it dries and sets in a matter of hours, providing extended high-shear resistant erosion control.
+Once sprayed on the soil, it dries and sets in a matter of hours, providing extended high-shear resistant erosion control.

-EcoArmour features a flexible membrane, meaning that it can support the growth of vegetation without removing the crust.
+EcoArmour features a flexible membrane, meaning it can support the growth of vegetation without removing the crust.

 The flexible membrane can also be made water repellent to prevent vegetation through the addition of a hydrophobic polymer.